Summary

 - Already in the marketplace being sold!

-- Identify the market niche/segment that has the problem or need your product solves.
+- Identify the market niche or segment that has the problem or need your product addresses.

 - Become an expert in your customer and your product.

-- Create and validate your business model – how you will make money.
+- Create and validate your business model – specifically, how you will generate revenue.

 - Value your business – realistically